 Add an additional 1-tablespoon to the 2 tablespoons for each 10 lbs of body weight over 50 lbs.

 When you have found that your puppy or dog has been diagnosed with Canine Parvovirus, it can be a scary and worrisome time, especially if you are not in the financial standing to pay for the expensive hospitalization and vet treatments.
-Using home remedies for Parvo are not only less expensive that treating at a vet clinic, they are highly effective in curing the virus and alleviating symptoms.
+Using home remedies for Parvo in puppies are not only less expensive that treating at a vet clinic, they are highly effective in curing the virus and alleviating symptoms.
 Remember to act fast and use preventative methods wherever possible and you will find your dog on the road to recovery in no time.